-Applicants may, and are strongly encouraged to UPLOAD supporting documents via Minerva the day after having completed the online application (after having received the acknowledgment notice via email).
+Applicants MUST UPLOAD supporting documents via Minerva after having completed the online application (after receiving the acknowledgment notice via email).
 Not all documents may be uploaded via Minerva.
 See the "Uploading supporting documents" section below.

 Supporting documents required for all categories of applicants (unless otherwise indicated):

 Letters of Reference (Not required for Exchange students)

 Letter of Permission (Exchange and Visiting students only)

 Final decision from the Comité des équivalences of the Barreau du Québec (Comité des équivalences applicants only)

 Final decision from the Chambre des notaires (Chambre des notaires applicants only)

 The Law Admission Office will obtain LSAT test results directly from the Law School Admission Council (LSAC) for those candidates who have taken, or plan to take, the LSAT.